 Or maybe your book needs story editing but you’re trying to save money, so you go for a line edit in hopes of polishing the writing enough to satisfy reader sensibilities.
-Budgets are a thing—I get that, and sometimes I’ll work with an author who needs this sort of hybrid line/content help.
+Budgets are a thing—I get that, and I offer substantive editing and other services for authors who need cost-effective help for both story and language.
 But if that’s you, keep your feet on the ground and be aware of what’s sacrificed in such a scenario.
 Your editor’s attention will be divided between story and language issues.

 Slow the heck down.
 Especially if you’ve chosen an editor who keeps error rates low by letting you accept and reject your own edits (hi there, me again!), slow the heck down.
 When you whiz through your revisions, the likelihood of introducing new errors soars.
 Any time you touch the document after your editor does, assume the worst and cover your tracks.
 Run spellcheck when you’re done.
 Get someone with a fresh eye to read the final edit before you upload.
 I know it’s exciting to have your edited book finally in hand, but don’t be in such a rush that you skip rechecking fresh revisions.

 Work with, not against, your editor.
 Your editor is on your side.
 While you don’t need to tattle about every post-edit issue you discover, do let your editor know what’s made it through into the error bucket.
 I’m always adjusting my processes and tuning my ear for issues.
 Help me help your book.

 Ask for help if you need it.
 If you’re having trouble making sense of the tracked changes on your edit, ask your editor for help.
 I’ve written an article to make your revision process much more efficient and effective than wearing out your mouse finger by clicking Accept and Reject over and over.
 On the other hand, if you blindly Accept All edits, you risk bricking over examples, queries, and comments from your editor.
 Your editor may be able to review revised sections at no charge or for a greatly reduced fee.
 Please ask.